How Cortisol and Circadian Rhythm Shape Stress and Sleep

 9. Can circadian rhythm disruption increase inflammation?

-Yes — misaligned microbial and hormonal rhythms elevate inflammatory cytokines, weaken gut barrier function, and amplify stress reactivity.
+Yes.
+Misaligned microbial and hormonal rhythms can elevate inflammatory cytokines, weaken gut barrier integrity, and amplify stress reactivity.
+This is one reason probiotic sleep support strategies aim to reinforce circadian and microbial stability.

 10. How do gut microbes influence the morning cortisol surge?